 December 22, 2021: top constitutional scholars of the country agreed Lee “has an excellent case”; however, the senior judge ruling in Lee’s favor for nine months was replaced without cause or explanation

-August 30, 2022: after eight months of silence, the newly-appointed junior judge ruled against Lee, dismissing her case on specious grounds
+August 30, 2022: after eight months of silence, the newly-appointed junior judge dismissed Lee’s case on specious grounds, without addressing the federal question

 September 23, 2022: the newly-appointed junior judge was instantly promoted, surpassing even the senior judge, to the Second Circuit Court of Appeals